Hyderite/Hyderite/README.md

 Hey there :)

 I'm Hyderite.
 I go by he/him.
 I'm currently 15 (as of 2024).
-I am a part-time front-end web developer, a "YouTuber", an aspiring airline pilot, and a high schooler.
+I am a part-time front-end web developer, an aspiring airline pilot, and a high schooler.

 **Here are some projects that I'm currently working on:**